Clinton Gutherson: 2021

 In round 8 of the 2021 NRL season, Gutherson scored two tries in a man of the match performance as Parramatta defeated arch-rivals Canterbury-Bankstown 32–10.

 In round 14, he scored two tries for Parramatta in a 40–12 victory over the Wests Tigers.

 Gutherson played 25 games for Parramatta in the 2021 NRL season and scored 13 tries.
 He played in both of the club's finals matches as they were eliminated in the second week of the finals against Penrith.
 It was the third straight season that Parramatta had been eliminated at this stage of the competition.

 On 19 November, Gutherson ended months of speculation regarding his future by signing a three-year contract extension with Parramatta worth $2.3 million.

 2022

-In round 5 of the 2022 NRL season, Gutherson scored two tries for Parramatta in a 26-20 victory over the Gold Coast.
+In round 5 of the 2022 NRL season, Gutherson scored two tries for Parramatta in a 26–20 victory over the Gold Coast.

-In round 11, Gutherson played his 150th first grade game in Parramatta’s 22-20 victory over Manly.
+In round 11, Gutherson played his 150th first grade game in Parramatta's 22–20 victory over Manly.

 On 19 June, Gutherson was selected by New South Wales for game two of the 2022 State of Origin series.

-In round 16, Gutherson scored two tries in a 30-12 loss against South Sydney.
+In round 16, Gutherson scored two tries in a 30–12 loss against South Sydney.

-In round 24, Gutherson scored two tries for Parramatta in a 53-6 victory over Brisbane.
+In round 24, Gutherson scored two tries for Parramatta in a 53–6 victory over Brisbane.

 Gutherson played every game for Parramatta throughout 2022 including the clubs Grand Final loss to Penrith.
-Gutherson scored a second half try in the match as Parramatta lost 28-12.
+Gutherson scored a second half try in the match as Parramatta lost 28–12.

 2023

-In round 3 of the 2023 NRL season, Gutherson scored two tries against his former club Manly in a 34-30 loss.
+In round 3 of the 2023 NRL season, Gutherson scored two tries against his former club Manly in a 34–30 loss.

+In round 9, Gutherson scored his first career hat-trick in Parramatta's 43–12 victory over Newcastle.
+In round 15, Gutherson scored a hat-trick in Parramatta's 34–12 victory over arch-rivals Canterbury.

+In round 17, Gutherson scored two tries for Parramatta in their 48–20 victory over the Dolphins.

+On 3 July, Gutherson was announced as a surprise selection for New South Wales ahead of their match in game 3 of the 2023 State of Origin series.

+Gutherson played off the interchange bench in game 3 of the series, coming on the field with three minutes left to play as New South Wales won 24–10 and avoided Queensland recording a clean sweep.

+In round 26, Gutherson scored two tries for Parramatta in their 32–18 upset victory over Penrith.

+On 29 August, Gutherson was awarded the Ken Thornett Medal after he was voted Parramatta's player of the season.
+Gutherson also claimed the Nathan Hindmarsh Players' Player Award and Blue & Gold Army Award.

+Gutherson played a total of 23 games for Parramatta in the season and scored 19 tries as the club finished 10th on the table.